Teen ‘innocent bystander’ fatally shot during a fight near a New York City school

 - Read the latest: Follow AP’s complete coverage of this year’s election.

-Bronx Borough President Vanessa Gibson said the girl’s mother is inconsolable.
+Bronx Borough President Vanessa Gibson said Monday that the girl’s mother is inconsolable.

 “She got the worst phone call that no parent should ever get — ever — that her child was shot,” Gibson said.